noir-lang/noir/docs/docs/glossary.md

 Used when a user loses access to all of their registered [Spending keys](#spending-key).
 Note that a user must have the [viewing key](#viewing-key) in order to recover an account.

-Read more about acccount recovery in the SDK docs [here](./sdk/usage/account-recovery.md).
+Read more about account recovery in the SDK docs [here](./sdk/usage/account-recovery.md).

 ### Account Registration